Does Charcoal Really Whiten Teeth?

 Before we say anything else, let’s get something straight: all whitening toothpaste products are mildly abrasive.
-This is why we warn patients who have veneers to never use whitening toothpaste since it can permanently damage their veneers.
+This is why we warn patients who have veneers to never use whitening toothpaste.
+It can permanently damage their veneers.
 Whitening toothpaste has small, abrasive particles that are supposed to mildly polish the enamel without scratching or weakening it.
 Tooth enamel is pretty strong so in most cases, whitening toothpaste is harmless.

 However, with activated charcoal toothpaste, the abrasive particles are a lot larger and more damaging.
 Weakened enamel from abrasive toothpaste can lead to staining, tooth decay, and, in severe cases, tooth loss.
-Chances are, lots of people can use activated charcoal without suffering any bad side effects, but with something as important as your teeth, it’s best not to risk it.
+Chances are, lots of people can use activated charcoal without suffering any bad side effects.
+Of course, with something as important as your teeth, it’s best not to risk it.

 When you’re looking for a potential toothpaste, look out for the ADA seal of approval.
-An ADA sponsored toothpaste is guaranteed to be both safe and effective.
+A toothpaste that the ADA approves is both safe and effective.

 If you still want to try activated charcoal toothpaste, place the paste on your teeth using your finger and not a toothbrush.
 This decreases the likelihood of the abrasive particles damaging the enamel.
-For patients who really want to give the charcoal craze a go, we recommend the hello Activated Charcoal Epic Whitening Fluoride Toothpaste since it’s had the most success with patients in the past.
+For patients who really want to give the charcoal craze a go, we recommend the hello Activated Charcoal Epic Whitening Fluoride Toothpaste.
+It has had the most success with our patients in the past.